networknext/next/docs/setup_storage_project.md

 Save this project id somewhere, as you'll need it shortly.

-4. Download and install terraform

-You can download terraform from https://www.terraform.io if you don't have it already.

-If you are using MacOS, the easiest way to get it is via https://brew.sh - eg. "brew install terraform"

-5. Create a service account to be used by terraform to configure the "Storage" project
+4. Create a service account to be used by terraform to configure the "Storage" project

 Navigate to "IAM & Admin" -> "Service Accounts" in the google cloud nav menu: